HussainAther/philosophy/causality/emergence.md

 between them using a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.

-The deviation of a given contextual segmentation from the optimal segmentation can be assessed using a utility function whose maximization leads to a contextually emergent brain microstate segmentation of the EEG.
-Applying this technique to EEG data from anesthetized ferrets and to event-related brain potentials from human language-processing experiments revealed good correlation with mental states.
+## Intentionality

-According to Dennett, the intentional stance can be applied to the prediction of any system's behavior that is too complex to be treated as either a physical or a designed system.
-Intentional systems in this sense are systems whose behavior is predictable upon ascribing beliefs and desires to their internal states.
-Examples for intentional systems range from thermostats and chess computers over "magnetic snakes" to "true believers", e.g. human beings.

-To make meaningful predictions of a system, several necessary and sufficient conditions on the system's dynamics must be fulfilled (beim Graben 2014).
-First of all, the system's dynamics must be non-trivial, thus excluding most kinds of linear systems with periodic oscillations or damped relaxations.
-The class of putative intentional systems can be embedded into an "intentional hierarchy" ranging from the general case of nonlinear nonequilibrium dissipative systems to more specific intentional systems and "true believers" as a subclass.
+Philosopher Daniel Dennett describes the intentional stance of the prediction of an system's behavior too complex to be treated as either a physical or desgined system.
+Intentional systems behave in predicted ways by ascribing beliefs and desires to their internal states.
+From thermostats to chess computers, we can make predictions of a system with necessary and sufficient coonditions.
+The system's dynamics have to be non-trivial, so this excludes linear systems with periodic oscillations or damped relaxations.
+We construct an intentional hierarchy from general case of nonlinear nonequilibrium dissipative systems to more specific intentional systems.

 Being a physical system is necessary for being a nonlinear dissipative nonequilibrium system; being a nonlinear dissipative nonequilibrium system is necessary for being an intentional system;